u4pak/u4pak/README.md

 <br>

 # 💻 Currently Working On
-- [Exchanger](https://github.com/u4pak/exchanger) - An open-source launcher for Fortnite that allows you to login and launch using an API authentication code, completely without EGL.
+- Various mods for UE4 games (Fortnite, Multiversus, Rumbleverse, and more)

 # 🕜 Past Projects
 - [FTI Map Alerter](https://github.com/u4pak/fti-map-alert) - A Discord bot that alerted a channel when the map image on https://fliptheisland.com changed.